 The T-Roc is aimed at a more youthful customer, taking inspiration from Volkswagen's new design language as well as having a few design quirks of its own.
 In short, the T-Roc is a youthful, yet modern compact crossover that could potentially have a lot to offer.

 So, what do we know so far about the new Volkswagen T-Roc?

-The T-Roc will come in at a fraction of the cost of Audi's Q2, with the T-Roc expecting to hold a price-tag of around £20,000, quite a bit more than the Volkswagen Polo.
+The T-Roc will come in at a fraction of the cost of Audi's Q2, with the T-Roc holding a price-tag of around £20,000, quite a bit more than the Volkswagen Polo.

 With what we've seen so far, the T-Roc takes inspiration from various other vehicle's already in Volkswagen's artillery.
 E.g. the short wheelbase of the Polo, with the stance and exterior styling of a Tiguan.

 Volkswagen's thin headlights that seem to have made themselves comfortable in the range are likely to feature, with teaser videos and images showing them bending into the grille to give them a seamless blend into the front of the car.

 As we see more of the T-Roc, similarities will start to appear that are already featured in the Volkswagen range, such as the brake lights, taking inspiration from the Tiguan and the sloping roof-line - something VW mastered with the Scirocco.

 Volkswagen's interiors have always been admired, although a little boring, they bring class and quality.

 Though the T-Roc's interior could be a little less reserved.
 If teaser images and videos ring true, then the T-Roc will break free from Volkswagen's conservative interior and add more customisation.

 A bold dashboard trim features in images, which may be interchangeable through colour trim, or trim levels.
 The colour of the dashboard trim is likely to match stitching on the seats and throughout other accents on the interior.